Frequently asked questions (FAQs)

 The settlement requires that OEG charge no more for buyouts than what is specified in a new lower cost Buyout Schedule (a copy of the reduced Buyout Schedule is available here).

-- While we are not OEG, we recommended calling 1-800-510-4047, or emailing info@ontarioenergygroup.com to reach them.
+- While we are not OEG, we recommended calling 1-800-510-4047, or e-mailing info@ontarioenergygroup.com to reach them.

-23. Does this settlement mean the lien/security registration on my home will be removed? (back to top)
+20. Does this settlement mean the lien/security registration on my home will be removed? (back to top)

 The lien/security registration is OEG’s way of giving notice that the Equipment in your home is owned by them.

-24. How do I obtain more information? (back to top)
+21. How do I obtain more information? (back to top)

 Questions for the Claims Administrator should be directed to: